thma/CommutativeMonoid/README.md

 The `parMap` evaluation strategy will spark a parallel evaluation for each element of `input` list.
-Nevertheless the actual sequence of elements will not be changed as internally the classical sequential `map` function is used.
-So the reduce phase will never be served a changed sequence of elements by the map phase!
+Nevertheless the actual sequence of elements will not be changed as internally the classical sequential `map` function is used which will not change the sequence of elements.
+So the reduce phase will never receive a changed sequence of elements from the map phase, even if `map`-computations for the individual list elements might be executed in random order!

-So `mapResult` will always be `["hello", "my ", "dear ", "folks"]`.
+`mapResult` will always be `["hello", "my ", "dear ", "folks"]`.

 Thus `reduceResult` will be: